Pylons/pyramid/docs/narr/traversal.rst

 single string (possibly the empty string if we're rendering a default view).

 The :term:`root` will always be available to a view as the ``root`` attribute of the :term:`request` object.
-It will be the root model instance of the current application.
+It will be the model object at which traversal started (the root).

 The :term:`context` will always be available to a view as the ``context`` attribute of the :term:`request` object.
-It will be the model instance of the current application.
+It will be the context object implied by the current request.